Last Paycheck Laws: When Do I Get a Paycheck After Leaving a Job?

 Still Waiting?
 How to File a Complaint

-If you have not been paid on your regular payday after leaving a job, and efforts to remedy the situation with your former employer have failed, contact your local Department of Labor (DOL), Wage and Hour Division office to file a complaint.
+If you haven't been paid on your regular payday after leaving a job, and efforts to remedy the situation with your former employer have failed, contact your local Department of Labor (DOL), Wage and Hour Division office to file a complaint.
 A DOL official will assist you with the process.

 If you live in a state that offers additional mandates for the issuance of last paychecks to departing employees, see FindLaw's State Labor Agencies directory and contact the appropriate office to file a complaint.
-If you have a case, you may also consider meeting with an employment attorney, who can review your case and represent you if necessary.